-Kellyanne Conway: 'Adam Schiff is completely compromised' in wake of Mueller report
+Kellyanne Conway: 'Adam Schiff is completely compromised'; George Conway 'cried in his MAGA hat'

 Conway also slammed Democrats' health care proposals, telling Wallace, "If the Democrats actually liked ObamaCare, they’d all be running on ObamaCare.
 Instead they’re running on "Medicare-for-All," which is the health care version of the Green New Deal, which got exactly zero votes in the Senate this week."

-And, responding to her husband George Conway's recent public spat with her boss, Conway told Wallace that the "first line of protection in this world is and will always be my four children.
+And, responding to her husband George Conway's recent public spat with her boss, Conway declined to answer whether she felt her husband was bullying her to get her to quit.
+Conway told Wallace that the "first line of protection in this world is and will always be my four children.
 So I don’t really like to discuss this publicly."

-Still, Conway went on: "What I will tell you is that George was very supportive of President Trump.
-Prior to election night in his MAGA hat, blocks away from here at the Hilton in New York, [he] wanted to take a job in the Trump administration and changed his mind, and was a guest of the president and first lady months after he withdrew himself from consideration at the White House.
+Still, Conway went on: "What I will tell you is that George was very supportive of President Trump, cried on election night in his MAGA hat blocks away from here at the Hilton in New York, wanted to take a job in the Trump administration and changed his mind, and was a guest of the President and First Lady months after he withdrew himself from consideration at the White House.

-"And when he withdrew his name, he said he would still support the president and his agenda, and quote his wonderful wife’s work," Conway continued.
-"So if that’s changed, I haven’t changed, but I will tell you that it’s unusual for Washington too, because I think that many women tend to get their power and their position from their men in their lives, and this is a little bit different, and I’m sure the feminists are going to throw me a parade at some point."
+"And when he withdrew his name, he said that he would still support the President and his agenda, and quote, 'his wonderful wife’s work.'
+So if that’s changed, I haven’t changed," Conway continued.
+"So if that’s changed, I haven’t changed, but I will tell you that it’s unusual for Washington too, because I think that many women tend to get their power and their position through the men in their lives, and this is a little bit different, and I’m sure the feminists are going to throw me a parade at some point."

-Fox News' Chris Wallace, Hollie McKay, and Catherine Herridge contributed to this report.
+Fox News' Chris Wallace, Pat Ward, Hollie McKay, and Catherine Herridge contributed to this report.